|

 one goal, because freedom is one of God’s most important attributes.
 God values

-His freedom over His power (would you?
-Would I?).
-Therefore, how much more
+His freedom over His power; how much more

 should we value freedom?
 Do we even know what freedom is?
 Without